HarshwardhanPatil07/EC2-Docker-Deployment/README.md

 # EC2 Docker Deployment Guide
 I tried it myself and provided all the steps for you as well as me so both of us can learn.
 Let's learn together!
+You can check application running below.

 ![Cutie](assets/Successfully-Running-EC2.png)

+- You Can Access the docker Image from https://hub.docker.com/r/harshwardhan07/my-app/tags

 ## Prerequisites